Concave majorant of stochastic processes and Burgers turbulence: Fluid in vanishing viscosity

 \subsection{Continuous case}

-Now, we assume that a fluid with viscosity $\epsilon$ is uniformly disposed on an interval $I$ of the real line, and consider that it is ruled by Burgers equation (\ref{Burgers}).
-Here, $v(a,t)$ is the velocity field of the fluid at time $t$ and point $a$.
+Now, we assume that a fluid with viscosity $\epsilon$ is spread on an interval $I$ of the real line, and consider that its evolution is ruled by Burgers equation (\ref{Burgers}).
+Here, $v(a,0)$ denotes the initial velocity of the particle initially located in $a$, and $v(a,t)$ is the velocity field of the fluid at time $t$ and point $a$.
 Hopf \cite{H} and Cole \cite{C} derived an explicit solution, stated in terms of the potential $\psi$ defined by $\partial_{a}\psi(a,t)=-u(a,t)$ and $\psi(0,0)=0$.
 The limit of this solution when the viscosity $\epsilon$ tends to $0$ is given, for $x\in \mathbb{R},t\geq 0$, by

 Remark the similarity with the Legendre transformation of the function